Isle of Man Steam Railway Supporters' Association: Groudle Glen Railway

 Lhen Coan Station on the Groudle Glen Railway with original locomotive Sea Lion in 2009; this railway was restored and owned by the Association between 1982 and 2009 when it became an independent organisation.

-Since the nationalisation of the Groudle Glen Railway secured its future, the main thrust of the group has been the restoration of the railway, commencing in 1982, and the line continues today.
+Since the nationalisation of the Isle of Man Railway secured its future, the main thrust of the group has been the restoration of the Groudle Glen Railway, commencing in 1982, and the line continues today.
 The line had been reduced to a footpath, but the line was relaid to its full length for the first time since 1939, and it was officially opened in 1992.
 The original steam locomotive Sea Lion returned to service in 1987.
 Various replica station buildings were built, starting with the station canopy in 1993, and the improvement of the line as one of the island's tourist attractions has continued; this has included the added attraction of visiting steam locomotives, gala days in conjunction with Isle of Man Heritage Railways and popular off-season events such as Santa Trains at Christmas and Bunny Trains each Easter weekend.
 In more recent times there have also been Jester Express days and promotions in connection with Father's Day.
 Operations on New Year's Day were introduced in 2011.
 Additionally, Driver Experience Days are also offered: members of the public can pay to spend the day on the footplate of a steam locomotive and drive trains.
 The railway is now a stand-alone charity and operates seasonally, whilst the volunteers of the Supporters' Association continue to maintain strong ties with the Isle of Man Railway albeit in a watchdog role, and provision of project items.
 The group maintains a strong working relationship with the management and attends regular meetings to ensure the development.